 The charcoal filter we supply removes 99.7% of the chlorine.
 Beware when buying other charcoal filters.
 If they don't specify the percentage of chlorine removed, don't use them.
 Cheap ones may remove only 60% or 70%.
 Also, there are aftermarket filters which are very close to, but not exactly the same dimensions, and will not seal properly in the housing.
 If you skimp on the charcoal filter you risk damaging a \$600.00 membrane on the first flush.
 The other factor is the flow rate that the filter can handle.
 Because the chlorine is adsorbed by the charcoal, it must remain in contact with the charcoal for a sufficient period of time for the all of the chlorine molecules to be captured.
-The filters we use can handle 1.5 gallons (6 liters) per minute flow, and are good for 3000 gallons (12,000 liters) at 1.5 GPM, or six months, whichever comes first.
-Regardless of the flow, the charcoal loses its effectiveness after six months.
+The filters we use can handle 1.5 gallons (6 liters) per minute flow, and are (12,000 liters) at 1.5 ever comes first.
+Regard-coal loses its effectivegood for 3000 gallons GPM, or six months, whichless of the flow, the charness after six months.